 Years Three and Four

 You’ll return to your base location and join the Maintenance team at the power station you applied to around the UK.
 Here, you’ll work alongside and learn from fully qualified professionals, developing your knowledge and skills at the same time as completing your academic and vocational qualifications.
 You'll also have the support from a full time Station Apprentice Coordinator to offer guidance whilst you learn about working on a power station.

-Upon completion of your apprenticeship, you’ll be awarded an Advanced Modern Apprenticeship Certificate of Engineering.
-By this point, you’ll also have gained a BTEC Level 3 and an NVQ Level 3 as well as an excellent selection of practical skills.
-It’s everything you need to start your career and, if you excel, there may also be the option to progress onto further academic education.
+Upon completion of your apprenticeship, you’ll be awarded a Maintenance and Operations Engineering Technician Apprenticeship Certificate.
+By this point, you’ll also have gained a BTEC Level 3 as well as an excellent selection of practical skills.
+It’s everything you need to start your career and, if you excel, there may also be the option to progress onto further education such as a HNC.

-At the end of the four-year years, and as long as you fulfil all the requirements of the programme, we expect you to be appointed as a Maintenance Technician or any other suitable role which may exist at your power station.
+At the end of the four-year years, and as long as you fulfil all the requirements of the programme, we expect you to be appointed to a full time role within the organisation.

-You’ll receive plenty of holidays too – 23 days, plus bank holidays (these are fixed for the first 2 years).
+You’ll receive plenty of holidays too – 23 days (increasing after the first two years), plus bank holidays.
 And you’ll enjoy an impressive range of company benefits, just like the rest of the team.

 Our recruitment process is designed to make sure that you're right for us and we're right for you.
 If you’re successful in joining us, you'll be on the path to a rewarding career that offers the chance to be part of the UK's energy future.
 Here’s how to get started.